Learn about the Pittsburgh Public Schools that children who live in Carrick, Pittsburgh, PA attend – the usual ones and the special magnet schools.

 Board Of Education

-Pittsburgh schools are overseen by an elected board with nine members.
-Each member represents a geographic region of the city.
-Pittsburgh Carrick High School is in District 7, which covers Carrick, other Hilltop neighborhoods, Overbrook, part of Brookline, Southside Flats and Southside Slopes.
+Pittsburgh schools are overseen by the Pittsburgh Board of Public Education.
+Each board member represents a geographic region of the city.
+Pittsburgh Carrick High School is in District 7, which covers Carrick, other Hilltop neighborhoods, Overbrook, East Brookline, Southside Flats and Southside Slopes.

 Schools located in District 7 include Pittsburgh Roosevelt PreK-5, Pittsburgh Concord PreK-5, Pittsburgh Phillips K-5, Pittsburgh Arlington PreK-8, Pittsburgh Carrick High School and Pittsburgh Online Academy.